arash-mazidi/WASMIZER/README.md

-# Wasmizer: Curating WebAssembly-driven Projects on GitHub - Artifact
+# Wasmizer: Curating WebAssembly-driven Projects on GitHub
-This repository contains the software artifact for the paper "Wasmizer: Curating WebAssembly-driven Projects on GitHub".
+This is the tool accompanied with the paper "Wasmizer: Curating WebAssembly-driven Projects on GitHub" accepted to MSR 2023 research track.

 ## What is Wasmizer?
 Wasmizer, a tool that regularly collects WebAssembly-driven projects on GitHub, compiles them, and curates an up-to-date and growing dataset of WebAssembly sources and binaries.